Updated Sept. 25, 2020

-Grandma’s trusted home remedies for sore throat relief had real science behind them.
+Although sore throats can be painful, they are treatable.
+And even some of Grandma’s trusted home remedies for sore throat relief have real science behind them.

 Whenever it hurts to swallow, we’re tempted to call the family doctor for a prescription.
 But the American Medical Association says that viruses are the cause of the majority of sore throats, making antibiotics ineffective.

 So, do what Grandma did: Instead of reaching into the medicine cabinet, head to your kitchen for natural, quick relief.
 You’d be surprised at just how many effective home remedies are already hiding in your pantry or refrigerator.